 GUIDING STATEMENTS SPECIFIC EVIDENCE FROM THE TEXT/MATERIALS EVIDENCE RATING 7a.
-The texts promote differentiated instruction and instructional conversations about text to support student learning of: Academic language Linguistic frames Repeated grammatical structures and language 4) extensive 3) sufficient 2) some 1) weak Rating Pending 7b.
-The materials include student supports such as: Multiple digital and media versions of texts Illustrations Graphs and charts Maps and photographs Visual cues/notes that draw attention to words in the text that signal sequence or offer clues to meaning (such as where, when, and how key events occur) 4) extensive 3) sufficient 2) some 1) weak Rating Pending
+The texts promote differentiated instruction and instructional conversations about text to support student learning of: Academic language Linguistic frames for student talk and writing Repeated grammatical structures and language 4) extensive 3) sufficient 2) some 1) weak Rating Pending 7b.
+The materials include student supports such as: Multiple digital and media versions of texts Illustrations Graphs and charts Maps and photographs Visual cues/notes that draw attention to words in the text that signal sequence or offer clues to meaning (i.e., where, when, and how key events occur) 4) extensive 3) sufficient 2) some 1) weak Rating Pending